Helping millions of people navigate the world of technology.

 Step 3: Select the Reset keyboard settings option and hit Reset when prompted.

-If you experience similar glitches with other keyboard apps, you can consider resetting your Samsung phone as a last resort.
+If nothing else works, you can consider resetting your Samsung phone to fix problems with the keyboard.
 This should revert your device to its default configuration and resolve the issue.

 Step 1: Open the Settings app on your phone and head to General management > Reset.